-- 112. The Corps also fails to provide quantitative data regarding the cumulative effects of NWP 48 other than the estimated number of times the permit will be used on a national basis over five years.
-2021 HQ Decision Doc. at 123-24.
-Despite recognizing that "repetitive disturbances at a single site over time" and "multiple activities occurring in a geographic area over time" can have cumulative effects, the Corps admits to limiting its cumulative analysis to the agency's estimates on the number of activities authorized on a nationwide scale, ignoring data on the nature or location of the estimated uses.
-Id. at 36, 67-68 ("[T]he cumulative impacts of this NWP are the product of how many times this NWP is used . . . across the country during the 5-year period this NWP is anticipated to be in effect."). - 113.
-The Corps relies on limited studies to make broad generalizations about the potential impacts.
-For example, despite failing to quantify any of the impacts to benthic organisms, the Corps broadly asserts that "[m]ost of the impacts to benthic organisms may be temporary, as these organisms can recover after various natural and anthropogenic disturbances that occur in these dynamic coastal ecosystems."
+- 109. In addition, the Corps did not analyze quantitative data regarding potential impacts.
+In the 2021 NWP 48 Decision Document, the Corps expressly admits to limiting its impact analysis to a "qualitative analysis" of the general, national-scale impacts.
+2021 HQ Decision Document at 75-76 ("Given the geographic scope in which this NWP can be used to authorize activities . . . and the wide variability in aquatic resource[s] . . . from site to site and from region to region, the analysis of environmental consequences is a qualitative analysis."). - The Corps relied on limited studies to make broad generalizations about the potential impacts.
+For example, despite failing to quantify any of the impacts to benthic organisms, the Corps broadly asserted that "[m]ost of the impacts to benthic organisms may be temporary, as these organisms can recover after various natural and anthropogenic disturbances that occur in these dynamic coastal ecosystems."
 Decision Document at 121.
 The only cited source for this broad assertion is an example focusing on "certain seagrass species in certain locations have in some cases exhibited capacity to recover and reproduce after dredge harvesting activities for commercial shellfish mariculture activities."
-Id. - 114.
-The Corps also limits its evaluation of cumulative impacts to certain activities.
-For example, the Corps ignores shellfish seeding and other activities that will increase as a result of permitted activities because these activities "by themselves are not considered to be discharges of fill material regulated under section 404."
+Id. - 111.
+The Corps also limited its evaluation of cumulative impacts to certain activities.
+For example, the Corps ignoreed shellfish seeding and other activities that will increase because of permitted activities because these activities "by themselves are not considered to be discharges of fill material regulated under section 404."
 Decision Document at 122.
-Likewise, Corps refuses to analyze the foreseeable impacts of pesticide use because it does not have direct permitting authority over pesticides.
+Likewise, Corps refused to analyze the foreseeable impacts of pesticide use because it does not have direct permitting authority over pesticides.
 Id. at 10, 81, 96.